davesmiths/imagefill/readme.md

 * golden - aligns the first golden intersection at 0.6180... with the same point on the wrapper
 * second-golden - aligns the second golden intersection at 0.3819... with the same point on the wrapper

-Apply options in two ways
+###Apply option
+There are two ways to apply options: Markup and JavaScript.
+Markup options will override JavaScript options

 Markup:
 ```